-Consider linking into your institutions existing Telehealth service models to access participants remotely.
+Consider linking into your institution's existing Telehealth service models to access participants remotely.
+Telehealth refers to the provision of healthcare remotely by means of communication technology.
 Most acute care and community health funded facilities in Australia will have access to a telehealth service.
 Researchers should incorporate this resource into their protocols to support and engage trial participants remotely.
 This needs to be considered early, in the feasibility stages.

 - Australian Government Department of Health information on Telehealth - 2.
 Consider engaging existing services in Acute Healthcare settings, consider seeking approval for the use of communication tools to capture follow up visit activities via Skype or Zoom to limit the level of travel for participants as a study visit option. - 3.
 Consider getting approval to use a facility network to reduce participant inconvenience eg Do blood testing/ECG's at local facility closer to home. - 4.
 Also consider the option of incorporating Teletrials to access and support the care of participants attending remote satellite sites.
+A tele-trial allows a clinician at a larger centre (primary site) to enrol, consent and treat participants on clinical trials in partnership with smaller regional and rural centres (satellite sites), allowing participants to participate closer to home.

 Keep abreast of advancements in Teletrials that could be relevant to your study or future studies to make participation in trials more attractive.
 Review this at the feasibility stage.